 - Seasoning - Salt, pepper, and dried basil add enough flavor without overwhelming the other ingredients.
 Basil can be substituted with dried thyme, oregano, or your favorite seasoning blend for a unique flavor (try taco seasoning or cajun seasoning for a spicier flavor).

-Egg muffins also freeze well for up to 3 months.
+Yes, egg muffins freeze well for up to 3 months.
 Allow your muffins to cool completely to room temperature before freezing - this helps prevent your muffins from getting watery when thawing later on.
 Transfer to the refrigerator to allow to thaw overnight.

 📖 Recipe